c0c0n3/ome-smuggler/docs.src/content/index.md

 About the Name
 --------------
 <em>Smuggler</em>.
 Really?!
 Why?!
-Well, if you've followed along, you know our
+Well, if you've read about [how the project
-users have to pay for the time they're logged on any acquisition workstation;
-if an OMERO import happens within a login session, you pay for the time it takes to run the import.
+started][use-cases-history-section], you know our users at MRI have to pay for the time they're logged on any acquisition workstation; if an OMERO import happens within a login session, you pay for the time it takes to run the import.
 But we love our users and want to save them some money.
 So we've come up with this mechanism to import image goodies into OMERO sneakily, outside of login sessions, without paying MRI session duties...we're <em>smuggling</em> data